pivotal-cf/docs-pks/console-deploy-ova.hbs.md

 - Download the OVA template from https://downloads.vmware.com.
 - Use an account with vSphere administrator privileges to log in to vSphere using the vSphere Client.
-- The vCenter Server instance must be correctly configured for Tanzu Kubernetes Grid Integrated Edition Management Console deployment.
+- The vCenter Server instance must be correctly configured for {{  vars.product }} Management Console deployment.
 For information about the vCenter Server requirements, see [Virtual Infrastructure Prerequisites](console-prereqs-vsphere.html).

 ## <a id='deploy-ova'></a>Step 1: Deploy the OVA Template

-To deploy the Tanzu Kubernetes Grid Integrated Edition Management Console to vSphere:
+To deploy the {{  vars.product }} Management Console to vSphere:

 1. In the vSphere Client, right-click an object in the vCenter Server inventory, select **Deploy OVF template**, select **Local file**, and click **Browse** to navigate to your download of the OVA template.
 1. Follow the installer prompts to perform basic configuration of the management console and to select the vSphere resources for it to use.